mrazbeno/drawers-backend/README.md

 ### Realtime syncing
 The state of the canvas and the room are always synchronized, in realtime, in a streaming manner via WebSockets.
 ### Late join handling
-A snapshot is served of the current state of the canvas to members who joined after work has been done on the canvas.
+A snapshot of the current state of the canvas is served to members who joined after some work has been done.

 # Future improvements
   -  Code separation